top of page

 LSA's President Meets with Delegates from Liberia in Stockholm.

-Mr. David Ford, the president of the Liberian Swedish Associations, LSA met with a delegation from Liberia on Thursday, 2022-05-12 in Stockholm, Sweden.
-The delegation headed by Madam Florence Brandy, superintendent of Montserrodo County, included several Liberians representing Liberia's governmental agencies.
-(Montserrodo is the residing county of Liberia's capital city, Monrovia).
+On Thursday, May 12, 2022, Mr. David Ford, the president of the Liberian Swedish Association (LSA), held a meeting with a delegation from Liberia in Stockholm, Sweden.
+The delegation was led by Madam Florence Brandy, the superintendent of Montserrado County, which is home to Liberia's capital city, Monrovia.
+The delegation also included several representatives from various governmental agencies in Liberia.

 Superintendent Florence Brandy and Mr. David Ford

-Mr. Ford in his continuous efforts to fully represent the LSA at several levels, took the time off his busy schedule to meet with madam Brandy and delegate to discuss issues concerning their trip to Sweden and some critical issues affecting the Liberian society, particularly Montserrado.
+Mr. Ford, in his ongoing commitment to fully represent the Liberian Swedish Association (LSA) at various levels, took time from his busy schedule to meet with Madam Brandy and her delegation to discuss issues related to their visit to Sweden and critical issues affecting Liberian society, particularly Montserrado County.

-In a sit-down discussion, madam Brandy informed Mr. Ford that she and her delegates of 16 persons are in Sweden, specifically the Gävle municipality for a three weeks training program, to learn and improve their capacity in Land management, data collection, and conflict resolutions in this sector.
+During their meeting, Madam Brandy informed Mr. Ford that she and her delegation of 16 individuals are in Sweden, specifically in the Gävle municipality, for a three-week training program.
+The program aims to enhance their capacity in land management, data collection, and conflict resolution within this sector.

-According to madam Brandy, the training workshop is sponsored by the Swedish International Development Cooperation Agency, SIDA, and implemented by Lantmäteriat - a Swedish agency that is responsible for mapping Sweden, demarcating boundaries, and guaranteeing secure ownership of Sweden’s real property, and for providing information and documentation on Sweden’s geography and real properties.
+Madam Brandy explained that the training workshop is sponsored by the Swedish International Development Cooperation Agency (SIDA) and implemented by Lantmäteriat, a Swedish agency responsible for mapping Sweden, demarcating boundaries, and ensuring secure ownership of real property.
+They also provide information and documentation on Sweden's geography and real properties.

-Regarding Montserrado, Madam Brandy further pointed out that waste collection and management is a challenge for the Monrovia City Governance.
-And, this challenge is mostly caused by the lack of appropriate resources to enable the City Governance to collect and dispose of garbage from in and around the city of Monrovia.
-Another key area of challenge madam Brandy pointed out, is the willingness of Liberians in the country to adhere to basic rules and regulations about waste disposal.
+Regarding Montserrado County, Madam Brandy highlighted waste collection and management as a major challenge for the Monrovia City Governance.
+This challenge stems mainly from the lack of adequate resources to facilitate the collection and disposal of garbage from within and around the city of Monrovia.
+Another significant challenge she mentioned is the reluctance of Liberians to adhere to basic rules and regulations concerning waste disposal.

 Madam Brandy and Team having dinner in Stockholm

-In response to madam Brandy, Mr. Ford expressed his disappointment about such an ordeal and stated that it is a sad situation, but one that could be prevented or solved.
-He believe this could be acheive if the Government of Liberia allocate major financial support in this sector and enforce existing laws that will prevent and hold citizens accountable for poorly disposing waste in the city of Monrovia.
+In response to Madam Brandy, Mr. Ford expressed his disappointment regarding the situation and emphasized that while it is indeed unfortunate, it is not insurmountable.
+He believes that with proper intervention, such challenges can be addressed effectively.
+Mr. Ford suggested that the Government of Liberia should allocate significant financial resources to this sector and enforce existing laws to prevent and hold citizens accountable for improper waste disposal in Monrovia.

 Madam Brandy and Team having dinner in Stockholm